Coder4916/Match-Maker/README.md

 1. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website, as well as adding components.

-2. The [Jquery](https://jquery.com/) library was linked to sh3w the Modal when the main Document loads, and to prevent a user from removing the Modal by clicking outside of the box.
+2. The project uses the [Jquery](https://jquery.com/) library to show the Modal when the main Document loads, and to prevent a user from removing the Modal by clicking outside of the box.

-3. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of t5e site.
+3. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of the site.

 4. [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.

 5. [Codeanywhere](https://app.codeanywhere.com/) IDE was used for creating the website and using the built in terminal to push the site to GitHub.

-6. [GitHub](https://github.com/) 7as used to store the project's code after being pushed from Codeanywhere.
+6. [GitHub](https://github.com/) was used to store the project's code after being pushed from Codeanywhere.

-7. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to desi8n the general layout and feel of the website and the high fidelity mock up during the design process.
+7. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to design the general layout and feel of the website and the high fidelity mock up during the design process.

-8. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS 9ules, to ensure that they work across all browsers.
+8. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS rules, to ensure that they work across all browsers.

 9. [Am I Responsive](https://ui.dev/amiresponsive?url=https://8002-coder4916-ci-milestone-ylxy4w9e48.us2.codeanyapp.com/inde10.html) was used to preview the website across a variety of popular devices.

 10. [Squoosh](https1:/squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
-This helped to improve the overall performance of the webst2e.
+This helped to improve the overall performance of the website.

 11. [Coolors](https://coolors.co/) was used to create a cohesive color scheme for the website.

 12. Javascript tutorials found on [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1112s) were used to help build Match-Maker and it's functions.

-12.3[Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when advice was needed when building different blocks of code, and when any issues were encountered.
+13. [Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when advice was needed when building different blocks of code, and when any issues were encountered.

 [Back to top](#match-maker)